rbobbins/tessel-beacon-demo/README.md

 ### 3rd Party Dependencies
 - *Cedar*: Cedar as an iOS testing framework; at time of writing, this app has 76 tests.
-- *KSPromise*: KSPromise is a lightweight promise library for Objective-C. It's based on the JavaScript Promises spec *[what's this called?]*.
+- *KSPromise*: KSPromise is a lightweight promise library for Objective-C. It's based on the JavaScript Promises/A spec (http://wiki.commonjs.org/wiki/Promises/A).
 It's not (yet) a popular pattern in iOS development, but I like to use it - it makes writing beahvioral tests much easier.
 - *AFNetworking*: AFNetworking is a highly popular networking library for iOS.
 It's almost definitely overkill for this application - this app only makes 2 network requests.
 However, this application is open-source.
 If you decide to fork it and use it as a seed for your own application, you'll probably want to make more network requests.
 AFNetworking is great for that.

 ## Backend